 The debtor may also attempt to run and hide in the bankruptcy court.
 To be protected from this unpleasant turn of events, it pays to retain a collection attorney who also understands the bankruptcy process.
 Our firm has experience in both State court collection proceedings and federal bankruptcy proceedings.

-Every businessperson who contacts the firm asks this question.
+Every businessperson who contacts us ask this question.
 In truth, the answer depend upon numerous factors, including the following:

 - How old is the receivable at issue;

 - How thorough, accurate and up-to-date are the client's records;

 - Does the debtor have unencumbered assets;

 - Is the debtor in bankruptcy or other collection litigation; and

 - Are there other unsatisfied judgments against the debtor?